google maps |

 NC871045 (5*) Off-Roaders Only!

 'Superb big ford, comparable with Tarr Steps or Stanhope, but more daunting than either when the peaty brown Brora River is in rushing spate.
 About 25 yards across, and around 6" deep in its most benign mood; paved bottom, asphalt approach roads either side.
 I have been there possible six or seven times, and only on two occasions have I dared take my road car across.
 One of the great fords.
-The setted bottom feels as if it could do with some maintenance; let's hope this landmark among fords is not allowed to fall into disrepair (Image 1 & mouseover in flood, Image 2 sent in by John Mackenzie, 01/08/2005 shows the fantastic new footbridge installed)'
+(Image 1 & mouseover in flood, Image 2 sent in by John Mackenzie, 01/08/2005 shows the fantastic new footbridge installed, Image 3 shows the ford in great condition)'

 Sent in by John Page (11/02/2003)